SalomePlatform/hexablock/doc/gui_blocks_for_cyl_pipe.rst

 Make Pipe
 =========

-To make a **Pipe** in the **Main Menu** select **Model -> Make pipe**
+To make a **Pipe** in the **Main Menu** select **Model -> Make Pipe**.

 To make a pipe, the following data are required:

-- Pipe: pipe
+- Pipe: a pipe.

-- Vector: vector on the base of the pipe to start hexahedra.
+- Vector: a vector on the base of the pipe to start hexahedra.

-- nr: number of blocks on radial.
+- nr: the number of blocks on radial.

-- na: number of angular section.
+- na: the number of angular section.

-- nl: number of blocks along the axis of the pipe.
+- nl: the number of blocks along the axis of the pipe.

 The dialogue box to make a pipe is: